straysheep-dev/windows-configs/README.md

 Set-NetFirewallProfile -AllowInboundRules False
 ```

-...which drops all inbound connections even if Windows has a default allow rule for the service.

-On domain joined workstations, this will not disrupt connections to server file shares and stops lateral movement between workstations.
+- On domain joined workstations, this will not disrupt connections to server file shares and stops lateral movement between workstations

-Workstation typically should not need to talk to each other, with the server being the central point of authentication.
+- Workstation typically should not need to talk to each other, with the server being the central point of authentication
+- On personal, non domain joined workstations this should be the default setting, and an absolute must for travel / using untrusted LAN and WiFi networks

 **Keep in mind on cloud instances of Windows in Azure / AWS / GCP this will likely lock you out of the machine**

-On personal, non domain joined workstations this should be the default setting, and an absolute must for travel / using untrusted LAN and WiFi networks.

 To enable this setting from within the GUI: